sagemath/sagewiki_to_gh-2022-10-10/days24/projects.md

 '''People:''' Simon, Burcin

+See [[http://trac.sagemath.org/sage_trac/ticket/9556|Trac #9556]] for this as well as an additional implementation using dynamic classes.

 Let {{{f}}} be an instance of a subclass of {{{BuiltinFunction}}}, and let {{{t}}} be obtained by calling {{{f(a,b,c)}}}.
 According to Burcin, for implementing hypergeometric functions it would be useful to be able to access the methods (say, 'foo') of {{{f}}} that are not methods of {{{BuiltinFunction}}}, so that calling {{{t.foo()}}} is the same as {{{f.foo(a,b,c)}}}.

 Of course, it would be nice to have 'foo' show up in tab completion and in {{{dir(t)}}}.
 The code we wrote seems to solve it, and should be posted to trac after adding some doctests.
 Here is an example.